Probiotic Warnings – A Licensed Pharmacist Shares His Thoughts

 - Probiotics may reduce the severity of pain and bloating in patients with irritable bowel syndrome.

 - Probiotics may reduce the incidence of atopic dermatitis in at-risk infants.
-There is preliminary support for treatment of symptoms.

 Potential Downsides To Probiotics